gmlang/ezplot-book/manuscript/03-00-ten-most-used-charts.md

 * heatmap
 * dumbbell plot

 In this chapter, I'll show you how to make these charts with ezplot.
 I'll show you the nuances and variations.
-You'll watch your productivity soaring, and by the end of the chapter, you'll be able to create these charts yourself with minimal effort.
+You'll watch your productivity soar, and by the end of the book, you'll be able to create these charts yourself with minimal effort.

 Let's get started.